 - Plan on dealing with your own psychology more than your physical methods.
 If you don’t care to study your mind or how it affects your behavior, you’re not going to get the results you want.

 - Learn to rest, not to quit.
 There have been days I’ve felt like giving up.
 I see the meme floating through my head, “No days off.”
 Guess what?
 That’s BS.
 Sometimes you need to take a day off.
 It might be for physical reasons but there are plenty of reasons that we also become emotionally, intellectually or spiritually overwhelmed.
 On most days, eating healthy and continuing a workout works wonders for all that stress and anxiety, but every once in a while you may just need to take a break for whatever reason.
 Keep those times to a day or two.
 Learn to rest or modify.
 That’s not the same as quitting.

 Once you get realistic about what it’s going to take to achieve your weight loss and fitness goals, it will allow you to begin losing the skepticism about your ability to progress.
 I’ve maintained a healthy weight since 2010 which has given me a lot of time to think about what it is that drives me to stay focused and see my goals as a continuous progression rather than a finish line.
-I’ve been a certified health coach since 2010 and have helped hundreds of people through their weight loss journeys.
+I’ve been an Independent OPTAVIA Coach since 2010 and have helped hundreds of people through their weight loss journeys.
 Connect with me if you’d like to talk about getting started on yours!